adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

-    1.84-wip - 17 February, 2018:
+    1.84-wip - 30 April, 2018:
-    - close the flush handles on detach.
+    - close the flush handles on detach;
+    * remove dependency on USER32, dynamically load WINMM.

     1.83 - 16 February, 2018:
     - create the flush thread on first use.